<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=400669150353674&amp;ev=PageView&amp;noscript=1">

 • They must strive to trade securities with the best combination of low cost and efficient execution.

-If any of these rules are broken, that advisor may be breaching their fiduciary duty and can be sued for damages if this results in any financial losses for their clients.
+If any of these rules are broken the advisor may be breaching their fiduciary duty and can be sued for damages if this results in financial losses for their clients.
 This type of regulation is very beneficial for clients and learning more about it can put a worried mind at ease.
 However, it’s important to note that not every advisor is held to the fiduciary standard of care.

-In the recent past, you may have heard the term “suitability standard” being used.
+You may have heard the term “suitability standard” being used.
 This was set by the Financial Industry Regulatory Authority (FINRA).
-Broker-dealers were often only held to this standard of care, meaning they had to reasonably believe that their recommendations were suitable for their client’s financial needs, but they didn’t necessarily have to be the best choice, or the one with the lowest fees.
-This helped insurance and investment firms sell products that were most profitable for them.
+Broker-dealers were often only held to this standard of care, meaning they had to reasonably believe that their recommendations were suitable for their client’s financial needs but didn’t necessarily have to be the best choice or the one with the lowest fees.
+This helped insurance and investment firms sell the most profitable products for them.
 Broker-dealers and other non-fiduciary advisors may have been incentivized to sell products from the firms they were associated with as it’s how they made their commissions, which in many cases was their primary income.

-Thankfully, in September of 2019, the SEC put stronger rules info effect that require brokerage firms to avoid and disclose potential conflicts of interest.
-By June of 2020, all firms were required to come into compliance with what is officially known as the SEC Regulation Best Interest: The Broker-Dealer Standard of Conduct.
+Thankfully, in September 2019, the SEC put rules into effect that require brokerage firms to avoid and disclose potential conflicts of interest.
+By June 2020, all firms were required to comply with what is officially known as the SEC Regulation Best Interest: The Broker-Dealer Standard of Conduct.
 This meant they must release a Form CRS Relationship Summary that provides clients with simple, easy-to-understand information about the nature of their relationship with their financial professionals.
-Most notably, while it was acceptable for a broker-dealer to place their client’s financial interests below their own when making recommendations under the suitability standard, this is no longer the allowed.
+Most notably, while it was acceptable for a broker-dealer to place their client’s financial interests below their own when making recommendations under the suitability standard, this is no longer allowed.
 Here’s what the rules include now:

 • Financial professionals must exercise reasonable care when making a recommendation to a client, always looking out for the client’s best interests.